deconf/Analytics-Insights/readme.txt

 - location reports, displaying visitors by country on a Geo Map and in a table chart
 - local websites and business have an option to display cities, instead of countries, on a regional map and in a table chart
 - traffic overview reports with details about acquisition channels, social networks, search engines, traffic mediums and visitor type
-- per post or page analytics reports in Posts List and Pages List
+- per post or page Google Analytics reports in All Posts and All Pages screens
 - option to display Google Analytics reports on frontend; available for each web page
-- frontend widget with website's analytics stats and analytics data anonymization feature
+- frontend widget with website's analytics stats and analytics report anonymization feature
-- localization support, a POT file is available for translations
-- user access level settings for Backend statistics and analytics reports
-- user access level settings for Frontend analytics data and reports
+- option to share your backend and frontend Google Analytics reports with specified user roles
-- options to disable certain analytics reports from backend or frontend
+- options to disable certain Google Analytics reports from backend or frontend

 = Google Analytics Tracking =

 Install the Google Analytics tracking code in less than a minute and customize it as you wish:

-- enable/disable google analytics tracking code
+- enable/disable the Google Analytics tracking code
-- switch between universal analytics and classic analytics tracking methods
+- switch between Universal Google Analytics and Classic Google Analytics tracking methods
-- supports analytics.js tracking for compatibility with Universal Analytics web property
+- supports analytics.js tracking for compatibility with Universal Google Analytics web property
-- supports ga.js tracking for compatibility with Classic Analytics web property
+- supports ga.js tracking for compatibility with Classic Google Analytics web property
 - automatically generates and inserts the Google Analytics tracking code
 - IP address anonymization feature
 - enhanced link attribution feature
 - remarketing, demographics and interests tracking
 - Google AdSense account linking
 - page speed sampling rate customization
-- track events feature: track downloads, emails and outbound links
+- track events feature: track downloads, emails and outbound links with Google Analytics
-- exclude traffic based on user roles
+- exclude tracking based on user roles
 - option to exclude event tracking from bounce-rate calculation
 - multiple domains / cross domain tracking
 - action hook for code customization